Art by Jenna Krause

 My name is Jen – maker of lines, wielder of paintbrushes, lover of watercolour and whimsy.

-My passions are capturing light, colour and atmosphere.
-I adore stories and magic.
+I am passionate about nature and animals, and I adore stories and magic.
 I am heavily inspired by the natural world (where infinite amounts of magic are to be found) and love all of this planet’s wee beasties.
 Except mozzies.
 Never mozzies.

-I am primarily a watercolour painter and create artworks ranging from realistic paintings to telling stories through illustration, where my passion lies.
+I am primarily a watercolour painter and create artworks ranging from pet portraits to fantasy paintings to telling stories through illustration.

 My Backstory

 I grew up in Johannesburg, South Africa and since then have put down some form of root in Cape Town, Pretoria and Pietermaritzburg.
-I am a qualified veterinarian however due to many factors and ultimately my principal belief – to prioritise that which brings joy in life – I made the decision to leave my career to become a full-time artist.
+I am a qualified veterinarian however due to many personal and health factors, as well as my belief in prioritising that which brings joy in life, I made the incredibly difficult decision to leave my career to become a full-time artist.
 It was a choice that involved much internal grappling, however at the end of each day (and at the end of my life) I want to look back and say that my path fulfilled me at every turn.
-Every day I wake up excited to create and that is all that matters to me, though this journey may come with many challenges.
+Every day I wake up excited to create and I am incredible fortunate to be able to do what I love, no matter the challenges that come with this journey.

 Some Light-Hearted Facts